panva/node-oidc-provider/README.md

 ## Support

-If you or your business use oidc-provider, please consider becoming a [sponsor][support-sponsor] so I can continue maintaining it and adding new features carefree.
+If you or your business use oidc-provider, or you need help using/upgrading the module, please consider becoming a [sponsor][support-sponsor] so I can continue maintaining it and adding new features carefree.

 ## Get started
 You may check the [example folder](/example) or follow a [step by step example][example-repo] to see